These pages provide further information about the operations and services of the research stations.

-A forestry field station with long traditions, Hyytiälä Forestry Field Station offers a base for diverse studies of Finnish natural environments.
+A forest station with long traditions, Hyytiälä Forest Station offers a base for diverse studies of Finnish natural environments.

 Research in Hyytiälä focuses especially on the forest, peatland and lake ecosystems, as well as on peatland and forest management, silviculture and the atmosphere.
 Remote sensing techniques have been developed extensively around Hyytiälä.

 The station incorporates SMEAR II, a world-class station for measuring ecosystem-atmosphere relations.
 SMEAR operates continuously and monitores variables related forest ecophysiology and productivity, soil and water balance, meteorology, solar and terrestrial radiation, fluxes, ambient concentrations, atmospheric aerosols, deposition and other environmental phenomena.
 SMEAR provides open data that researchers can use for many different kinds of studies.

 The Hyytiälä Forestry Field Station is located in Juupajoki, approximately a one-hour drive north-east of Tampere, in Central Finland.
 The station operates all year round, offering services for research, courses and other gatherings and events.

 Research carried out at the Kilpisjärvi Biological Station focuses on nature and the environment in the north.

 Long-term monitoring projects, which survey the state of the environment, lie at the core of research at the station.
 The longest-standing of these projects, launched in 1946, focuses on fluctuations in vole populations.
 Various research projects related to climate change form an increasingly important part of the station’s activities.

 The Kilpisjärvi Biological Station is nestled on the flanks of the Saana fell, bordering Sweden and Norway.
 The station operates all year round and offers a wide range of services to researchers and students as well as to other visitors.